 A working manicurist is fascinated by the infinite possibilities of the indigo plant

-Do you know the indigo plant?
+Are you familiar with the indigo plant?
 Some of you may have tried indigo dyeing.
-A woman once told me that indigo has many other charms besides its use in dyeing.
+I learned from a woman that indigo has many other fascinating uses beyond dyeing.

 Sayaka Sato is a nail artist living in Yokohama.
-She was fascinated by indigo, and now she grows it from seeds in a non-pesticide farm, and enjoys harvesting it to the fullest.
-We spoke to her about the indigo that makes her so excited.
+She has been fascinated by indigo, and now grows it from seeds in a pesticide-free farm, harvesting it and enjoying it to the fullest.
+We spoke to her in detail about the indigo that so fascinates her.

 The inherent power of plants that you never knew existed

-Sayaka had always been troubled by physical ailments, such as "I just don't feel right."
-After trying various things to cure this ailment, she discovered the power of plants.
-She thought that the powerful power of wild plants, which spread their leaves and bloom in harsh natural environments, was what she was looking for, and so she started participating in hiking trips with the Wild Plant Society.
+Sayaka had always suffered from physical ailments, such as "not feeling well."
+After trying various things to find a cure for this condition, she finally discovered the power of plants.
+She felt that the powerful power of wild plants, which spread their leaves and bloom in harsh natural environments, was what she was looking for, and so she began participating in hikes with the Wild Plant Society.

 "As I learned more about different plants, the mountain scenery changed dramatically."